The following are some of my personal considerations concerning presenting the four different purposes and functions of the four different Gospels.

 Faith is far more important than being a mere tool that is used to achieve a purpose; to get something.
 Faith/trust is a foundational prerequisite to every healthily relationship we could and would ever have.
 We are created in God’s image, with this particular value or character trait (“faith”) as a fundamental requirement for intimacy and binding a healthily/mature relationship.
 Without faith in someone, you will never hold an intimate secure relationship with them.
 Such is the reason for God’s mandate that man exercise faith in God in reestablishing a relationship with Him.
 This is clearly seen in Adam’s choice of not trusting God, which is sin.
 Sin is anything that is opposed to God’s Will, and as such when God’s declares something as sin and we exercise a lack of trust in God’s Will and violate that sin, the relationship changes – on some level like human relationships change when someone violates the trust of another.
 Yet, when Adam choose to not trust God and introduced sin into God’s creation, it changed everything – including our environment.
 Many in the “Faith” movement treat faith like a noun – a tool, rather than like a verb (which is more accurate concerning the word “faith,” even as seen in the Gospel of John, which in the English translation translated the verb form of faith into “believe,” which is cognitive/mental as opposed to an action, something not just thought about, but a behavior/action.
 The Greek words for “faith,” are: pistis, a noun; and pisteuo and pistho which are verbs; however, rather the form is a verb, verbal noun; or a noun [which is in case is a behavior, but functions like a verb], all these words are actions, not a thing to be used as though it has power in itself, like a tool; but a continuous behavior) which is a repetitive action – a way of life (“…from faith to faith…” ~ Rom.
 1:17, which is saying: “from faith action to faith action;” it is a daily walk ~ 2 Cor 5:7), a relationship with God.
 Faith is far more than believing God will give us what we ask for – faith is trusting that everything that God does for us is good (even when it hurts; see Job, Joseph, and more perfectly Jesus), even when it makes no sense – this is the true meaning of Romans 10:28), and understanding that faith is not to be based solely, nor mainly upon our own personal experiences.

 (PERSONAL NOTE: after reading the below essay, my wife had reminded me that it was while she was attending one of my Bible classes and heard this message that she first fell in love with me, believing I was some blessed insightful Bible teacher.
 When in reality I was simply presenting what other more godly men had presented centuries before.
-Isn’t it amazing how the Holy Spirit so blesses us in understanding God’s Word, yet many times were not cognizant that this blessing has been going on since the beginning, and we simply are rediscovering old truth)
+Isn’t it amazing how the Holy Spirit so blesses us in understanding God’s Word, yet many times we are not cognizant that this blessing has been going on since the beginning, and we simply are rediscovering old truths)